Undergraduate Internships

 Summer 2021 SEPA STEM Mentor, Nashielli Diaz (center), brought the high school students on a tour of the lab she interned in during the program.
 Photo credit: Julie Flaherty

-Before the start of the summer, the program directors from CSE will work with the mentors to identify a lab for the research internship.
-This 8 week summer internship will run from June 17 to August 9, and mentors are expected to be present in their labs full-time (outside of mentorship duties).
-At the end of the internship, the mentors will present their work to their research lab and their high school mentees.
+This 8 week summer internship will run from June 9 to August 1, and undergrads are expected to be present in their labs or clinical settings full-time (outside of mentorship duties).
+At the end of the program, the undergrads will present their work to CONNECT high school students and staff.

-To learn more about our mentors from summer 2021 check out this article.
+To learn more about our CONNECT undergrads from summer 2021 check out this article.

-To learn more about the Mini-Med Connect high school program, click here.
+To learn more about the STEM+M CONNECT High School Summer Program, click here.

 Program Details